 HDMI splitters allow you to connect a single HDMI output to multiple displays.
-Learn when you would use one and how to choose the best one for your setup.
+Discover why you would need one and how to choose the best model for your room.

 Have you ever wished that you could duplicate the output of an HDMI device?